RaphaeleL/nvim/README.md

 If you want to make sure `nvim` is only updated when you want, then installing it from source.

-Clone the Repository into `.config/` and start `nvim`.
-The Configuration is Installing every Plugin, Language Server and Syntax Highlighting automatically.
+Clone the Repository into `.config/` and start `nvim`, automatically every Plugin, Language Server and Syntax Highlighting will be installed.

 ```bash
 cd ~/.config